terraform-aws-modules/terraform-aws-atlantis/README.md

 Read more in [this post](https://medium.com/@sandrinodm/securing-your-applications-with-aws-alb-built-in-authentication-and-auth0-310ad84c8595).

-#### AWS Cognito
+#### AWS Cognito with SAML

-The AWS Cognito service allows you to define SAML providers (e.g., GSuite).
-The Atlantis ALB can then be configured to require SAML authentication.
-To enable this, specify the following arguments containing attributes for your Cognito configuration.
+The AWS Cognito service allows you to define SAML applications tied to an identity provider (e.g., GSuite).
+The Atlantis ALB can then be configured to require an authenticated user managed by your identity provider.

+To configure AWS Cognito connecting to a GSuite SAML application, you can use the [gsuite-saml-cognito](https://github.com/alloy-commons/alloy-open-source/tree/master/terraform-modules/gsuite-saml-cognito#example-usage) Terraform module.

+To enable Cognito authentication on the Atlantis ALB, specify the following arguments containing attributes from your Cognito configuration.

 ```hcl
 alb_authenticate_cognito = {